Payment Flow

 5. Affitor attributes the sale

-Affitor resolves the customer/partner relationship from the data available.
+Affitor resolves the customer/partner relationship using any combination of:

 • click ID